gadler01/peripety-docs/docs/import/device_type_import.md

 ![Model Search](../img/model_search.png)

-For Models that already exist in Peripety, check the spelling, formatting, and U height and change the data in the device tab to reflect Peripety's models.
+For device type models that already exist in Peripety, check the spelling, formatting, and U height and change the data in the device tab to reflect Peripety's models.

 ![Model Find and Replace](../img/model_find_replace.png)

-For Models not in peripety, add them to the database and change the data in the device tab to reflect Peripety's models and spelling.
+For models not in peripety, add them to the database and change the data in the device tab to reflect Peripety's models and spelling.

 ![Model Add](../img/model_add.png)